aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/ConfigurationPresets.md

 ## What is a Configuration Preset?

-A Configuration Preset is a [configuration profile](./UsingTheNodejsWrapper.md#configuration-profiles) that has already been set up by the AWS JDBC Driver team.
+A Configuration Preset is a [configuration profile](./UsingTheNodejsWrapper.md#configuration-profiles) that has already been set up by the AWS Advanced NodeJS Wrapper team.
 Preset configuration profiles are optimized, profiled, verified and can be used right away.
 If the existing presets do not cover an exact use case, users can also create their own configuration profiles based on the built-in presets.

 ## Using Configuration Presets